rehive/.github/README.md

 # .github

 Public github configurations for the organization.
-Contains the public README.
+Contains the public organization README.